acse-dc1823/spotID/README.md

 # SpotID: A Leopard Individual Identifier

 This project attempts to use Deep Learning to create a Leopard Individual Identifier.
-It encodes each leopard image into N dimensional embeddings, and then these embeddings are compared with one another through a distance metric to decide which images correspong to the same leopard not.
+It encodes each leopard image into N dimensional embeddings, and then these embeddings are compared with one another through a distance metric to decide which images correspond to the same leopard.
 Two methods were tried, Triplet Networks, and a modified CosFace.
 For more details, please read the attached paper.

 ## Instructions for users and developers:

-First install the software.
-Two options:
+### Step 1: Install the Software
+Two options for this.

 1. Open terminal on computer, type on terminal:
 ```bash